Vista API Concepts

 Custom Field Handling

-You can make API calls to manipulate data in custom fields on all standard Vista tables.
-However, you cannot make calls to data in custom tables.
+You can make API calls to manipulate data in custom fields on all standard Vista tables, and we now have a separate User Defined Tables module.
 The hourly cache write automatically picks up changes to custom fields.

 When making an API call, you must use the following formatting: